awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-event-formats.md

 ## Security Hub Insight Results<a name="securityhub-cwe-event-formats-insight-results"></a>

-The CloudWatch Events event for the **Security Hub Insight Results** event type has the following format\.
+The EventBridge event for the **Security Hub Insight Results** event type has the following format\.

 ```
 {